johnpbeaz/n8n-client-console/README.md

-# n8n Client Console
+# Catalyst

 A full-stack control panel for reselling n8n automations to client organizations.
-The console gives each client a branded dashboard where they can trigger the workflows you grant them, while your team manages access, invitations, and n8n project sync from an admin view.
+Catalyst gives each client a branded dashboard where they can trigger the workflows you grant them, while your team manages access, invitations, and n8n project sync from an admin view.

 ## Features